jdelvin-admin/jdelvin-admin.github.io/_posts/2024-09-19-Grow Journal AU24.markdown

 The Forbidden Runtz (front row, farthest right) is the smallest of the pack so far, but is otherwise healthy and shows no signs of nutrient deficiency or burn.

 ![Vegetative photo from September 7th 2024](https://raw.githubusercontent.com/jdelvin-admin/jdelvin-admin.github.io/refs/heads/main/assets/img/photos/2024-09-07.jpg) *September 7th - Copyright ©️ JD Henson 2024*

+### Flower Begins

+At this point it's important for us to talk about the difference between autoflower and photoperiod cannabis.
+At it's most simple, autoflowers have a genetic hard-coded lifespan, while photos have a life cycle that adapts to light.
+Photos give you more control, and room for error, however they require strict isolation from light during their off-period, and often require more training.
+Autos in contrast with their fixed lifespan, have little room for error, but often flower faster and may require less training for an optimal canopy.

+People have lots of strong opinions about the photo vs auto debate, so just know that both are great and have their places in different situations.
+In recent years fast-flowering photos have become more and more popular, and we may experiment with them in the near future.

+On September 9th, the AU24 batch began it's transitional period from veg into flower.
+With the plants being autoflowers, this happened on it's own according to their genetic clock, rather than being triggered by a change in their light schedule.
+Despite having a mix of different genetics in the batch, with both indica and sativa presenting plants, they all still transitioned at roughly the same time due largely in part to intentional strain selection, and receiving identical nutrients from a shared reservoir system.

 ### Flower Day 5